 Winnie the Pooh

 I’ve had many Explorers ask how they can help during this difficult time.
 One way is to give to the John Himpe Memorial Award at SAIT in Calgary, Alberta.
 John graduated from their excellent Broadcast News program in 2000.
-This was one of the major stepping-stones for launching his career in media.
+This was one of the significant stepping-stones for launching his career in media.